Loft Conversion Tips

 Getting Started Planning

-• is there any restrictions in my area
+• Are there any restrictions in my area?

 ⁃ Tip: Not all lofts or attics, are suitable to be loft converted because of the structure head room, and load bearing walls these are vital and play a very important role in the viability of the project.